Lall-091/sql-docs/docs/t-sql/statements/create-table-azure-sql-data-warehouse.md

 > [!NOTE]
 > - To enable the multi-column distribution (MCD) feature, change the database's compatibility level to 50 with this command.
 For more information on setting the database compatibility level, see [ALTER DATABASE SCOPED CONFIGURATION](alter-database-scoped-configuration-transact-sql.md).
 For example: `ALTER DATABASE SCOPED CONFIGURATION SET DW_COMPATIBILITY_LEVEL = 50;`
-> - To disable the Multi-Column distribution (MCD) feature, run this command to change the database's compatibility level to AUTO.
+> - To disable the multi-column distribution (MCD) feature, run this command to change the database's compatibility level to AUTO.
 For example: `ALTER DATABASE SCOPED CONFIGURATION SET DW_COMPATIBILITY_LEVEL = AUTO;` Existing MCD tables will stay but become unreadable.
 Queries over MCD tables will return this error: `Related table/view is not readable because it distributes data on multiple columns and multi-column distribution is not supported by this product version or this feature is disabled.`
 >   - To regain access to MCD tables, enable the feature again.
->   - To load data into a MCD table, use CTAS statement and the data source needs be Synapse SQL tables.
+>   - To load data into an MCD table, use `CREATE TABLE AS SELECT` (CTAS) statement and the data source needs be Synapse SQL tables.
-> - [Generate scripts](../../ssms/scripting/generate-scripts-sql-server-management-studio.md) to create MCD tables is currently supported SSMS version 19 and later versions.
+> - [Generate scripts](../../ssms/scripting/generate-scripts-sql-server-management-studio.md) to create MCD tables is currently supported SQL Server Management Studio (SSMS) version 19 and later versions.

 `DISTRIBUTION = ROUND_ROBIN`
 Distributes the rows evenly across all the distributions in a round-robin fashion.
 This behavior is the default for [!INCLUDE [ssazuresynapse-md](../../includes/ssazuresynapse-md.md)].